spacemeat/humon/README-preprocess.md

         inv: ^^        return 1/$1;^^
     }

-Above, `min`'s value starts at the first 'i' in 'if'. `max`'s value starts at the newline *before* the first 'i' in its 'if', and that newline is included it in the token.
+Above, `min`'s value starts at the first whitespace character in the line with 'if'. `max`'s value starts at the newline *before* the first 'i' in its 'if', and that newline is included it in the token.
 In the case that the token starts on the same line as the heredoc tag as in `neg` and `inv`, the token includes all the characters between the tags, including preceding and trailing whitespace.

 > The specific rule is: After the heredoc tag, if the next non-whitespace character is on the same line as the tag, then all text right after the heredoc tag is included in the token, including any whitespace between the tag and the character.
 Conversely, if the next non-whitespace character is on a different line, then all whitespace after the heredoc tag is skipped, up to and including the *first* newline.
 Then all text after that is included in the token.